Treatment of Large Pores

 - Use a witch hazel toner to act as an astringent, which means to contract tissue such as the pore opening.

-Use a toner to remove excess oil.
-Oily and acne prone complexions do best with my Acne Treatment Pads which contain salicylic acid, glycolic acid and witch hazel to penetrate into oily pores and lift out clogges pore debris.
+Oily and acne prone complexions do best with my Acne Treatment Pads which contain salicylic acid, glycolic acid and witch hazel to penetrate into oily pores and lift out clogged pore debris.
 Normal to sensitive complexions do best with my Naturally Hydrating Pore Minimizing Toner that uses witch hazel to contract pore size while removing excess oil gently.

-Exfoliate skin with a physical scrub that also uses clay to pull out pore clogging debris.
+Use a scrub with clay to pull out pore clogging debris.
 My Bamboo and Clay Exfoliating Facial Scrub is ideal.

 Oily and more tolerant skin can handle higher concentrations of ingredients that accomplish these tasks.
 Because some these ingredients can dry out and irritate sensitive skin, be careful and move up in strength slowly.